 Defining the Balloon Industry

-I am opening a can of worms here by trying to define the balloon industry and it categories.
-It is like trying to define Love.
-Every person in the industry has their own meaning of what a Balloon Artist consists of and what defines them as an Artist.
-Yet this term “Balloon Artists” is tossed around as much as people tossing around the word Love.
+I am opening a can of worms here by trying to define the balloon industry and its categories.
+It is like trying to explain Love.
+Every person in the industry understands what a Balloon Artist consists of and what defines them as an Artist.
+Yet the term “Balloon Artists” is tossed around as much as people toss around the word Love.

-I think everyone has tried to define the meaning of love with no avail, because once we have established all the variables, somebody tosses in a monkey wrench, and things are skewed.
+I think everyone has tried to define the meaning of love to no avail.
+Once we have established all the variables, somebody tosses in a monkey wrench, and things are skewed.

-I think of a Balloon Artists (Deco Twister) as a person who’s main goal is to create a sculpture.
-Materials can be all balloons, glue, sticks, and feather, what ever prop helps complete their artistic vision.
-They are contracted to recreate works of art or produce something very original, but their main responsibility to do is build and create a sculpture.
+I think of a Balloon Artist (Deco Twister) as a person whose main goal is to create a sculpture.
+Materials can include balloons, glue, sticks, feathers, or whatever prop helps complete their artistic vision.
+They are contracted to recreate works of art or produce something very original, but their main responsibility is to build and create a sculpture.

-Now, there are people who believe balloon sculpture should be in their purist form and only balloons should be used.
-No gluing, no drawing, just the balloons are to be used.
+Now, some people believe balloon sculptures should be in their purest form, and only balloons should be used.
+No gluing or drawing is needed; just the balloons will be used.
 Nevertheless, I will leave that for another discussion.

-Whereas a Balloon Entertainer is, somebody who focuses is on entertaining and using balloons as props.
-Their dealing directly with the audience, the client has hired them to be entertaining and interaction occurs.
-Either on an one-on-one or on stage, the goal is to entertain an audience.
+A Balloon Entertainer is somebody who focuses on entertaining and using balloons as props.
+They deal directly with the audience; the client has hired them to entertain, and interaction occurs.
+Either one-on-one or on stage, the goal is to entertain an audience.
 Yes, these people are artistic in nature and have studied under the performing arts program, but their sole purpose is to create an audience reaction using balloons.

-Balloon Decorators are the person who plan, deliver, decorate, rig and choose color themes that enhances the venue environment.
-They are responsible for all aspect of the balloon décor, which may require hiring Balloon Artists to sculpture figures to be incorporated into the venues them.
-Balloon decorator is focused on the room venue and enhance it beyond the clients dream.
+Balloon Decorators are the people who plan, deliver, decorate, rig, and choose color themes that enhance the venue environment.
+They are responsible for all aspects of the balloon décor, which may require hiring Balloon Artists to sculpt figures to be incorporated into the venue.
+The balloon decorator is focused on the room venue and enhances it beyond the client’s dream.

-If I were to associate one word with each topic, it would be.
+It would be if I were to associate one word with each topic.

 • Balloon Artists – Captives